Laravel-Lang/lang/docs/statuses/oc.md

 </td><td width="50%">

 Since you already have an account, you may accept the invitation from your account settings screen.

 </td></tr>
 <tr><td width="50%">

-Since you have a cash balance sufficient to begin a subscription, providing a payment method is not required.
-You may leave this field empty if you wish to begin a subscription using your cash balance.

-</td><td width="50%">

-Since you have a cash balance sufficient to begin a subscription, providing a payment method is not required.
-You may leave this field empty if you wish to begin a subscription using your cash balance.

-</td></tr>
-<tr><td width="50%">